 This is my very first blog.
 One of my themes is going to be infertility, how we managed to get pregnant, and what tricks I used.
 I have a lot to say and help you out.
 This time only general about my story and IVF natural cycle.

 I know there are a lot of women struggling through infertility.
 There are millions of articles and blogs that I have read and always learned something new.

 Here in Croatia, we do have some privileges, we have free, 100% paid by health system procedures.
-We have 4 inseminations, 2 natural cycle IVF`s and 4 stimulated cycles.
-So, that`s great, but also there are some flaws…. they treat you like a number, you wait for hours every second day, don`t give you the answers you need (so you become an online expert like me, haha), and god forbid if you dare to sound smarter or dare to confront… Anyway, not all are like that.
+We have 4 inseminations, 2 natural cycle IVF`s, and 4 stimulated cycles.
+So, that`s great, but also there are some flaws…. they treat you like a number, you wait for hours every second day, don`t give you answers you need (so you become an online expert like me, haha), and god forbid if you dare to sound smarter or dare to confront… Anyway, not all are like that.
 My dr, dr.V. was the best… he had that human touch that is so important to us ladies.
-Others weren`t so human… there was one dr that constantly made a woman cry… come on lady!
-Is there a point in devastating a woman that’s already crushed.
+Others weren`t so human… there was one dr that constantly made woman cry… come on lady!
+Is there a point in devastating a woman that’s already crushed?
 To me, at that delicate stage, a nice word meant the world.
 Don`t you agree?
 The waiting room is always full.
 We all come at 8 am, about 30 to 50 of us.
 So you lose half a day, need to change your shift at work…not the fun part.

 This was the line just to contact the nurse you arrived:

 So we started with the general….the blood work, hormones, spermiogram….everything was fine.
 Then the process of checking if my tube isn`t blocked.
 Oh, that one I`ll never forget.
 It`s the only time in my life I was happy not to have 2 tubes.
-The one that I have gave me enough pain.
+The one that I have given me enough pain.
 The liquid went through, but not easily.
 They said probably there was some little blockage, but now it`s ok.

 THEN, ANOTHER WAIT MOMENT…